Written by Calvin on July 30, 2014/Calvin's Corner

 Radial Rim Damage and Tension Balance

 A slight amount of rim flex and distortion are common just from the weight of the cyclist.
 However, when you see a rim that has struck something head-on, such as a curb, road pothole, or most anything solid, it can deform and bend the rim.
 In this case the hoop will show a “flat spot,” where the rim drops radially toward the hub.
 Here, the WTA shows lower tension on both the left and right side in flatted area (figure 10).
 If the hoop was is good shape, we would expect this section to be a “high spot,” with this section of rim pulling away from the hub.
 We might at first think we can fix this damaged rim by loosening these spokes in the effected area.
 But the spokes are already relatively low there, and loosening further is unlikely to have any effect.
 The rim metal is bent and spoke tension cannot push the hoop back into shape.

 Folded Wheels and Tension Balance

-The WTB app is a system for you to manually record spoke tension.
-It provides Kilogram force (Kgf) reading easier than using the chart that comes with the TM-1.
-The WTB app will organize your TM-1 measurements into a useful format.
-With some learning on your part, the WTB app can get you a better appreciation and understanding of what is going on tension wise in your wheels.
+The WTA is a system for you to manually record spoke tension.
+It provides Kilogram force (kgf) reading easier than using the chart that comes with the TM-1.
+The WTA will organize your TM-1 measurements into a useful format.
+With some learning on your part, the WTA can get you a better appreciation and understanding of what is going on tension wise in your wheels.
 Take the time to crunch the numbers.